Open-Source-Compliance/Sharing-creates-value/FAQ.md

 	Signed-off-by - no name disclosure: Random J Developer <random@developer.example.org>

 A review of the contribution will take place, and when the contribution is accepted it will be integrated into our asset pool and thus made available to the public.
-If we ask to rework  your contirbution be persistent and resubmit after making the changes.
+If we ask to rework  your contribution be persistent and resubmit after making the changes.

+If you are still uncertain how and what to conntribute or if you want to make a contribution, without being disclosed as contributor, sent [me] (mailto:ofendt@googlemail.com) an email